jgraham0325/land-register-api-docs/docs/api-documentation/V1.3/index.md

 Creates a permit alteration.
 The model takes all editable fields on the permit.
 When a promoter uses this endpoint, the alteration will have an AlterationType of PROMOTER_CHANGE_REQUEST in the case that they do not extend the end date of the permit while it in in progress, or WORK_EXTENSION in the case that they do.
 Once the alteration is create it is required to be assessed by the associated HA.

-An HA can use this endpoint to impose changes.
+A HA can use this endpoint to impose changes.
 The HA must provide all details of the permit with changes only to the conditions section.
 The AlterationType in this case will be HA_IMPOSED_CHANGE.
 When an HA imposes a change that change is automatically applied to the permit.
 It will continue to have a status of Submitted but the permit will reflect the changes submitted.
 {: .govuk-body}

 #### Update alteration status endpoint